ABOUT DENTAL HYGIENE

 3. Proof of second measles vaccine or MMR (minimum 4-6 weeks after initial MMR) for students born after 1957 or proof of immunity.(**)

-4. Proof of negative PPD (TB test) (**) (annual requirement).
+4. Proof of two negative PPD (TB test) (**) (annual requirement).
 The Health Sciences Department now requires the two-step PPD.
-You need to get the first PPD between June 1 and August 1 and the second PPD one to three weeks from the first shot.
+You need to get the first PPD placed and read between June 1 and August 1 and the second PPD one to three weeks from the first shot.
 If positive PPD, documentation of a baseline chest x-ray (radiology report) taken within the last year must be produced.
 A symptom-free form completed by an MD or FNP will need to be filled out one year after the chest x-ray.

 5. Proof of completed Hepatitis B vaccine series or Proof of first Hepatitis B vaccine MUST be completed by the first day of Fall semester classes (*).